jillusc/RockPaperScissors/README.md

 ## Features to implement

-* a method by which the page loads on mobiles ONLY in landscape orientation might be beneficial as the game relies on a width aspect; alternatively, to reshape the playing area (and split the heading into 3 separate words) so that it can function in a vertical format
+* a method by which the page loads on mobiles ONLY in landscape orientation might be beneficial as the game relies on a width aspect; alternatively, to reshape the playing area (and split the heading into 3 separate words) so that it can also function in a vertical format

 * an option to view the rules might be useful in the case of users not being already familiar